wmfa/jsmn/README.md

 * String - a quoted sequence of chars, e.g.: `"foo"`
 * Primitive - a number, a boolean (`true`, `false`) or `null`

+Additionally, if a token represents a key, it will possess the property JSMN_KEY, represented as a bitwise logical OR with the token type.
+For example, a token holding a string key will have type = JSMN_STRING | JSMN_KEY.

+This fusion of type with the JSMN_KEY property requires that all type comparisons be made using a logical AND operator rather than an equality test.
+For example:
+    if (token & JSMN_STRING)
+        printf("the token contains a string\n");

 Besides start/end positions, jsmn tokens for complex types (like arrays or objects) also contain a number of child items, so you can easily follow object hierarchy.